 It should be grown in part shade or full sun with soil that has good drainage.
 The majority of them have a reasonable tolerance to drought and can care well for themselves.
 They’ll thrive both in borders and garden beds along with containers.
 Most of them have a short life as a perennial in Northern Florida and in Southern or Central Florida.

-Gerbera are a surprisingly beautiful flower that can flourish in Florida.
+Gerbera are surprisingly beautiful flowers that can flourish in Florida.
 These daisy-shaped flowers come in many different colors and pollinators love them.
 They’re great when you’re looking for a flower for your container garden or landscape, and they are also great to use for bouquets as well.
-Most of them will grow knee-high and they flower starting in the spring and going to the fall.
+Most of them will grow knee-high and they flower starting in the spring and going into the fall.
 If you’re in southern Florida, they’ll bloom year-round.
 Its foliage comes in textured, dense mounds and is similar to lettuce.

 They should be grown in part shade or full sun and in soil that is moist and well-drained.
 Make sure they’re watered when there is a drought so that they’re happy and regularly fertilize them during spring and summer so that they’re profusely blooming.
 They’re perennials in Northern, Central, and Southern Florida.